-This summer, cutout and low back t-shirts have been extremely popular – you can find them in almost any store!
+This summer, cutout, and low-back t-shirts have been extremely popular – you can find them in almost any store!
 These shirts are a perfect way to achieve a summery vibe and beat the heat.
 Learn how to make this DIY bow-back tshirt.

-One of my favorite styles is the bow back t-shirt (see above); it creates such an effortlessly girly and chic look, and can easily be tucked into a skirt or worn with your favorite denim cutoffs.
+One of my favorite styles is this DIY bow-back t-shirt (see above); it creates such an effortlessly girly and chic look, and can easily be tucked into a skirt or worn with your favorite denim cutoffs.

 This DIY will show you how to make your own bow back t-shirt from an old tee you have lying around.